 Vintage is something completely different—consignment does have a shelf life.

 Love that Bag etc only accepts consignments that are less than 10 years old; anything over that, and Reny says the chances of the bag being in good condition significantly decrease.
 There are a few exceptions, like special-edition bags and one-offs that are still in high demand, but often, she says, people just aren’t looking for those styles anymore.
 Brands have also been known to bring back their classics, so if there are two bags in the same style but one is a re-release, that is the one that people want.

 Where to look for luxury bag consignment in Canada.

 Since most luxury-bag consignment is based online, there are many shopping options, but for those who want to avoid getting hit with taxes and duties at the border, hefty shipping costs, or risky shipping distances with precious cargo, here are a few Canadian retailers:

 Love that Bag etc is a Montreal-founded company that recently expanded into Vancouver.
 You can visit its consignment offices by appointment, but all of the inventory is available online.

-Another Montreal-based company, which is e-commerce only, is LXRandCo.
-One of the largest vintage luxury retailers in Canada, it focuses on sustainability and environmentalism, acquiring new items at the end of each season in the hope of extending its life past seasonality.
+Another Montreal-based company, is omni-retailer LXRandCo.
+One of the largest vintage luxury retailers in Canada, LXRandCo has an e-commerce platform but is also available through select stores, like The Bay.
+LXR focuses on sustainability and environmentalism, acquiring new items weekly in the hope of extending its life past seasonality.